cinema of attractions

 est. 1895 – 1910s

-Defining the Cinema of Attractions
+the Cinema of Attractions

-The Cinema of Attractions was all about creating a visceral experience.
-Audiences flocked to theaters to witness the magic of moving images on a large screen for the very first time, and filmmakers took advantage of this curiosity to showcase their technical prowess.
+At its core, the Cinema of Attractions was all about creating a visceral experience.
+Audiences flocked to theaters to witness the magic of moving images on a large screen for the very first time, and filmmakers capitalized on this curiosity by showcasing their technical prowess.

 GIF from A Trip to the Moon (1902) by Georges Melies